vosaul/status.im/docs/extensions_tutorial_chat_command.md

 # Write a chat command

-One of the main use cases for extensions is to add new chat commands.
-This tutorial will go step by step through the creation and deployment of a chat command allwong to send NFTs.
+One of the main use case for extensions is to add new chat commands.
+This tutorial will go step by step through the creation and deployment of a chat command allowing to send NFTs.

 ## Add meta data